 Edible pumpkin flowers, edible pumpkin leaves, edible pumpkin flesh… If you’re trying to figure out what parts of a pumpkin are edible or just want to know how to eat your Halloween pumpkin, you’re in the right place!

-How to Process and Eat the Incredible Edible Pumpkin
+How to Process and Eat Your Incredible Edible Pumpkin

-One of the many benefits of growing your own pumpkins instead of buying canned pumpkin from the grocery store, is that you can eat nearly every part of the plant, including the flowers, leaves, seeds, and flesh.
-Plus, if you’re like us, you might also enjoy growing unusual heirloom varieties of pumpkins while ensuring that your pumpkins don’t contain any pesticides or other synthetic chemicals that could hurt you or your family.
+One of the many benefits of growing your own pumpkins instead of buying canned pumpkin from the grocery store, is that you can eat every part of the plant.

-No matter how you eat them, you’ll enjoy knowing that a single cup of pumpkin flowers contains:
+No matter how you eat them, you’ll enjoy knowing that a single cup of pumpkin flowers offers the following nutritional profile:

 - 643 IU Vitamin A

 - 57 mg Potassium

 - a host of other essential micronutrients to keep you healthy